Practical Object-Oriented Design in Ruby (POODR) is a

-Authored by Sandi Metz, it is a book written by an everyday programmer.
-It explains object-oriented design (OOD) using realistic Ruby examples.
-POODR is a practical, readable, and understandable introduction to how OOD can lower your costs and improve your applications.
+Written by Sandi Metz, it explains object-oriented design (OOD) using realistic, understandable examples.
+POODR is a practical, readable introduction to how OOD can lower your costs and improve your applications.

 - POODR will help you:

-- Decide what belongs in a single Ruby class
+- Decide what belongs in a single class

 - Avoid entangling objects that should be kept separate